sanika-patil19/Tribute_pagee/README.md

 # Tribute_pagee
-Tribute page is simple page created using HTML and CSS in this page tribute is given to the A TRIBUTE TO THE MISSILE MAN OF INDIA DR. APJ ABDUL KALAM their work and awards are showcased by using  simple  HTML and CSS
+Tribute page is simple page created using HTML and CSS in this page  A TRIBUTE IS GIVEN TO THE MISSILE MAN OF INDIA DR. APJ ABDUL KALAM
+The information about their work and Biographies are showcased by using  simple  HTML and CSS